Mzati1/Java-Goal-Tracker-assignment/README.md

 ## Dependencies
 Ensure that you have the following dependencies installed:

-- Dependency 1
+- JDatePicker
-- Dependency 2
+- JCharts
-- ...
+  ( there all in the lib folder idk the exact names )

 ## Support
 If you encounter any issues or have questions, feel free to [open an issue](mzatitembo01@gmail.com).